Midway upon the journey of our life

 Discussion theme: What role should expertise play in liberal democratic politics?

-The goal of this session is to examine the idea of expertise in politics and the way it is used to justify rule by elites.
+The goal of this session is to examine the idea of expertise in politics and the way that political elites use it to justify their rule over ordinary citizens.

 Sophia Rosenfeld, Democracy and Truth A Short History, Chapter II, pp. 42-72.